-You do not need to make a reservation for unguided skiing but if you are coming from far away it is a good idea.
+You do not need to make a reservation for unguided skiing.
 The chair starts spinning at 9am and last chair is at 3pm.
 All guests, including season pass holders, must check in at the tent before boarding the lift.

 Reservations close 24 hours before the ski day.

 We are looking forward to unguided spring season.

 A few things you NEED to KNOW in advance.

 Have your PASS and PHOTO ID ready for check in.
 If you don’t have your pass you will need your confirmation email.

 You MUST COMPLETE OUR ONLINE WAIVER IN ADVANCE.
 Please follow the links in your confirmation email(s) to compete waivers for your skier profile.